Harryville - Community Groups

 Harryville Men’s Shed is part-funded by the DfC Neighbourhood Renewal Programme and supports residents in Harryville, Ballee and Ballykeel.

-For more information about Harryville Men’s Shed, their activities and volunteering options please visit their facebook page or contact Hannah on 028 256 31350
+For more information about Harryville Men’s Shed, their activities and volunteering options please visit their facebook page or contact Karen on 079 3484 9934

-The Carson Project was established in 2009 to give members of the Loyalist community a positive and meaningful role in a post-conflict society.
-The organisation is currently funded under the IFI sponsored Peace Impact Programme (P.I.P) and St Stephen's Green Trust, and its office, located at 176 Queen Street is open Monday to Thursday.
+The Carson Project was established in 2009 to give members of the Loyalist community in the Ballymena area a positive and meaningful role in our post-conflict society.
+We’re based in Harryville and our office is located at 176 Queen Street.
+Opening hours Monday – Thursday.

 Cultural awareness